Growth Indicators for Markets

 What counts as a growth indicator in market practice

 In market language, growth indicators include both direct measures of activity and concepts that help organize how activity is being interpreted.
 Some are published data series, some are estimates of economic slack, and some are broader labels that describe the likely path of the economy.
-They are related, but they do not all perform the same analytical role.

 Main growth indicator groups markets watch

 At the broadest level, economic growth is the backdrop that gives surrounding data their meaning.
-It captures the overall pace of expansion or contraction in the economy and acts as the reference point for interpreting whether incoming indicators are consistent with resilience, stagnation, or deterioration.
+It captures the overall pace of expansion or contraction in the economy and acts as the reference point for judging whether incoming indicators are consistent with resilience, stagnation, or deterioration.

 The output gap belongs to a different category.
 It is not a fast survey signal and not a narrative label.
 Instead, it frames activity relative to estimated economic potential, which makes it useful for thinking about slack, overheating, and the economy’s distance from full capacity.